Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

 Discuss these questions with someone else in class:

 - How does the break out game work? (general overview)
  - Code flow what happens in what order?
-- Application state is the data that describes the state of your application.
+- The application state is the data that describes the state of your application.
  - How does break out define its application state?
  - The values stored by the game and how are they updated?

 <!-- > -->